Estimated reading time: 16 minutes

 Nachos

 Next on our list of the Beginner’s Guide to Mexican Food is Nachos.
 Nachos use lightly salted tortilla chips which are tortillas that have been cut into triangles and quickly fried.
 Served with melted cheese and a variety of toppings.
-A great dish to make when entertaining, as a snack or starter.
+A great dish to make when entertaining, whether as a snack or starter.

 In Mexico a common dish for breakfast is chilaquiles.
 These are a form of breakfast nachos.
-Normally made with Salsa Verde and topped with a fried egg they are defiantly worth a try!
+Normally made with Salsa Verde and topped with a fried egg they are worth a try!

 Read More About Nachos